-Foundation Studio (studio 2)
+Foundation Studio

 As a Foundation student you will have access to the Foundation studio space outside of taught sessions in order to work independently.
+At the start of the academic year the Foundation studio will be located in Mermaid Court, relocating to Bankside later in the year.